 Different Product Page Layouts

 Many e-commerce templates will give you the ability to try out different page layouts so you can display your products to visitors.
 Check that you are able to adjust the page layout so the product pages are displayed in different ways, from right or left justified to a scrolling gallery or a grid layout.
+Depending on your preference, there are website templates that feature slideshows or horizontal scrolling website templates to suit your needs.
+If you would like to add videos to showcase your product, make sure you choose website templates that support videos.

 A Category and Labelling Option